anigil002/recruitpro-codex/README.md

 The repository also ships with a cross-platform Electron shell that bundles the FastAPI backend and the HTML renderer.
 The desktop build starts the API server automatically and launches the RecruitPro UI inside a native window.

+> **Feature coverage note:** The Electron renderer currently exposes only a subset of the workflows described in `recruitpro_system_v2.5.md`.
+Refer to [`desktop/FEATURE_STATUS.md`](desktop/FEATURE_STATUS.md) for a live matrix of which capability areas are implemented, partially implemented, or missing from the desktop experience.
+Use that document when planning new work to bring the shell to feature parity with the product specification.

 ### Prerequisites

 - Node.js 18+